 The Neo-Assyrian Empire

-By the end of tenth century, Assyria's fortunes were restored, and under king Aššurnasirpal II (883-859), the soldiers of Aššur, now often fighting on horseback, marched to the Zagros mountains, reached Lake Urmia, and waged war against the kingdom of Urartu in the north.
+By the end of tenth century, Assyria's fortunes were restored, and under king Aššurnasirpal II (r.883-859), the soldiers of Aššur, now often fighting on horseback, marched to the Zagros mountains, reached Lake Urmia, and waged war against the kingdom of Urartu in the north.
 Other campaigns were directed against the Aramaeans in Syria and the towns on the plains of eastern Cilicia.
+A new capital, Kalhu, was built.

 Slowly but securely, all tribute paying vassal kings were replaced by provincial governors.
 Regions as far away as Cilicia were directly ruled by Assyrian officials and visited by royal inspectors.
-There were garrisons on several places, and a Royal road connected Nineveh with Susa in Elam and Gordium in Anatolia.
-King Tiglath-pileser III (744-727) finished the conversion of the empire.
+There were garrisons on several places, and a Royal Road connected the Assyrian capital with Susa in Elam and Gordium in Anatolia.
+King Tiglath-pileser III (r.744-727) finished the conversion of the empire.
 This system of provinces, governors and inspectors, roads and garrisons was to survive the Assyrian empire.
 Later, the Babylonians, Persians, and Seleucids used the same instruments to rule the ancient Near East.

-During the reign of Sennacherib's son and successor Esarhaddon (680-669), the Assyrian armies defeated the Cimmerians, who had threatened Anatolia, and advanced to Egypt, which was evacuated by the last pharaoh of the Kushite dynasty, Taharqo.
+During the reign of Sennacherib's son and successor Esarhaddon (r.680-669), the Assyrian armies defeated the Cimmerians, who had threatened Anatolia, and advanced to Egypt, where the capital Memphis was evacuated by the last pharaoh of the Kushite dynasty, Taharqo.
 It is during this period that our sources start to mention internal strife.
-This may be an optical illusion -we have more sources- but it is more likely that the spoils of the successful conquests were unequally divided.
+This may be an optical illusion - we have more sources - but it is more likely that the spoils of the successful conquests were unequally divided.
 At the same time, it seems that the empire suffered from overstretch, because Egypt was too heavy a burden.
-Although Esarhaddon's successor Aššurbanipal (668-631) sacked Thebes, he eventually gave up the country along the Nile.
+Although Esarhaddon's successor Aššurbanipal (r.668-631) sacked Thebes, he eventually gave up the country along the Nile.
 One of the Assyrian vassals, Psammetichus, hired Greek and Carian mercenaries, reunited Egypt, and founded a new dynasty.

 The end of the Assyrian occupation of Egypt was probably partly due to the fact that the viceroy of Babylonia, Aššurbanipal's older brother Šamaš-šuma-ukin, had revolted (ABC 15).
 When the Assyrians had overcome this insurrection, they attacked the Babylonian ally Elam and destroyed its capital Susa.
 The Arabs also suffered.
 Again, many people were deported to Nineveh.